 The train from Amsterdam to Groningen (NS)

 The fastest way from Amsterdam (or Schiphol) to Groningen is by taking the train (which you don’t need to reserve in advance).
+There are about 37 trains per day going from Amsterdam to Groningen.

 The average journey time by train between Groningen and Amsterdam Schiphol Airport (or Amsterdam city centre) is 2 hours and 16 minutes.
-There are about 37 trains per day going from Amsterdam to Groningen.
-Taking the train from Amsterdam costs about 24 euros and can be booked in advance or you can buy a ticket in advance or at Schiphol or any station in Groningen.
+The train costs about 24 euro for a single trip and can be booked in advance or you can buy a ticket in advance or at Schiphol or any station in Groningen.
 Use NS Planner to check out the schedule or buy a ticket online.
 You can download the NSapp and download your ticket and use the ticket in the app.

 The Schiphol train timetables can be found at the NS Planner, which is the official train website.